weaveworks/weave-gitops-enterprise/docs/explorer-indexer.md

 >Term:A term is a sequence of unicode characters.
 Typically the word “term” is reserved for uses describing the things we write into indexes or the things we’re looking for in indexes.
 For example, the text “mary had a little lamb”, might result in 3 terms being inserted into the index: “mary”, “little”, and “lamb”.

 # Why an indexer

+Indexed searching enables a flexible and powerful searching approach to enable users find information.
+We use it in explorer to have a richer search api that provided by an sql-like and as well to enable full text search for enabling the user decide what and where to search.

 # What indexer uses explorer